SUTURO/suturo_ci/README.md

-Install all the Workspaces
+##Install all the Workspaces
-Do this from outside the repo this will create a SUTURO_WSS folder with a the dependencies inside it.
+This will create a SUTURO_WSS folder with a the dependencies inside it.
 This will also move the caffe model to the correct location.

 **THIS WILL TAKE ATLEAST 30-60min**